cfsimplicity/AdaptiveImages/README.md

  - `interpolation` string: default="highPerformance".
 Interpolation algorithm to use when scaling/resizing file (depending on whether performance or quality is paramount).
  - `writeLogs` boolean: default=false.
 Whether or not to log activity - don't use in production.
  - `logFilename`: string: default="adaptive-images".
 If logging, the name of the file.
  - `logErrors`: boolean: default=[writeLogs value].
-If `writeLogs` is false, allow just errors in processing to be logged
+If `writeLogs` is false, allow just errors in processing to be logged.

 ## Updating source files
 For best performance keep the `checkForFileUpdates` option disabled.
 If you need to update or delete a source image, call the `deleteCachedCopies( fullImagePath )` method from your update/delete code passing in the full path of the image file.